We Can Help If You Have Dental Phobia

 •feelings of loss of control and/or helplessness

-If the dental phobia is severe, patients often go years without visiting a dentist, which can then lead to dental problems, as well as overall health problems.
+If the dental phobia is severe, patients often go for years without visiting a dentist, which can then lead to dental problems, as well as overall health problems.
 If you have dental problems that are in need of treatment but are anxious about your next appointment, we get it and we can help.

 Fortunately, sedation dentistry makes it possible for patients to tolerate treatment, without pain or discomfort.